 To be candidate for the award of the Medal, an individual must have given outstanding service to the university, usually over a long period of time.
 The Medal will not normally be awarded to employees of the university.

 Nominations will be considered by the Honorary Degrees Committee, which will make a recommendation to Senate.

 Please let the secretary of Honorary Degrees Committee have nominations.
 Proposals should include details of the individual's involvement with the university and indicate over what period of time this association has taken place.

-The nomination should be marked STRICTLY CONFIDENTIAL and returned to Clare Henderson(Secretary to the Honorary Degrees Committee) in the Office of the University Secretary.
+The nomination should be marked STRICTLY CONFIDENTIAL and returned to Laura Andrews(Secretary to the Honorary Degrees Committee).

 Past recipients of the award are: